tbladh/ElaraAi/ErnestAi.Tools/README.md

 # ErnestAi.Tools

 ## Overview
-ErnestAi.Tools provides implementations for executing tools and commands requested by the user or determined by the AI assistant.
-It serves as a bridge between natural language requests and actual system functionality.
+ErnestAi.Tools defines the surface for executing local tools/capabilities requested by the assistant.

 ## Purpose
 This project is responsible for:
-- Executing tools and commands
-- Managing tool discovery and registration
-- Validating tool parameters
-- Processing tool results
-- Providing a standardized tool execution framework
+- Providing a standardized interface for tool execution
+- Hosting minimal, local tools in future iterations

-## Key Features
+## Current Status
-- Unified tool execution interface
-- Built-in system tools (date/time, system info)
-- File system operations
-- Web access capabilities
-- Media control functions
-- Home automation integrations
+- Interface-first.
+Concrete tools are not yet implemented.
+- Next steps focus on adding a small set of local tools behind the common interface.

 ## Implementation
-The project implements the `IToolExecutor` interface from ErnestAi.Core, providing concrete implementations for tool execution functionality.
-It manages the discovery, selection, and execution of tools, handling parameter validation and error handling.
+Implements (or will implement) `IToolExecutor` from ErnestAi.Core.
+Concrete tools will be added incrementally.

 ## Dependencies
-- ErnestAi.Core - For core interfaces
+- ErnestAi.Core — For core interfaces
-- System libraries for file access, network operations, etc.

 ## Usage
-This library is used by other ErnestAi components that need to execute tools or commands, such as the main conversation flow and plugin system.
+Used by the Host when invoking capabilities via `IToolExecutor`.

 ## Documentation
 For more detailed information about the architecture and design decisions, see the [INFO.ai](./INFO.ai) file.